Background pattern

 Sodium hydroxide

 Replagal is a concentrate for solution for infusion.
-The medicinal product is available in vials containing 3.5 mg/3.5 ml of agalsidase alfa.
-There are containers of 1, 4 or 10 vials.
-Some container sizes may only be marketed.
+Your medicine is available in vials containing 3.5 mg/3.5 ml of agalsidase alfa.
+Packs of 1, 4, or 10 vials are available.
+Not all pack sizes may be marketed.

 Takeda Pharmaceuticals International AG Ireland Branch